 After the end of the add/drop period for the term, students must resign through the Office of Student Services.

 An official resignation occurs when the student notifies the Office of Student Services of his or her intent to terminate his or her registration for all classes after the end of that term/session’s add/drop period, but no later than the 60 percent point (in time) of the term or session.

-After the 60 percent point of the term or session, students can only terminate their registration by withdrawing through the Office of the Campus Dean.
+After the 60 percent point of the term or session, students can only terminate their registration by withdrawing through the Office of Student Services.

 Failing to attend the classes for which a student is registered or failing to notify the appropriate academic and administrative offices of nonattendance is not considered an official resignation.
 Students who fail to follow proper procedures for termination of their registration are responsible for all tuition and fees assessed for the term or session.

-The effective date of resignation is determined by one of the following: (1) the date of in-person contact with the Office of Student Services or the Campus Dean, (2) the date of the postmark on the letter of intent to resign (or the date of receipt if no postmark exists), or (3) the date of notification by telephone or e-mail.
+The effective date of resignation is determined by one of the following: (1) the date of in-person contact with the Office of Student Services, (2) the date of the postmark on the letter of intent to resign (or the date of receipt if no postmark exists), or (3) the date of notification by telephone or e-mail.

 Charges When Dropping a Course(s)

 When a student drops a course or courses, there is no tuition charge if the course(s) is/are dropped before the add/drop period ends.
 After the add/drop period ends, no refund of tuition or fees will be given unless a student resigns (drops all courses); then a prorated refund may be given during a limited time frame.